-There was one merchant advertiser who represented approximately 25% and 20% of revenue for the three and six months ended June 30, 2005, respectively.
-This same merchant advertiser represented approximately 45% of the outstanding accounts receivable balance at June 30, 2005.
-There was one other merchant advertiser representing 14% of the outstanding receivable balance at June 30, 2005.
+42% of the outstanding accounts receivable balance at September 30, 2005.
+There was one other merchant advertiser representing 11% of the outstanding receivable balance at September 30, 2005.

 (5) Segment Reporting and Geographic Information

 Operating segments are revenue-producing components of the enterprise for which separate financial information is produced internally for the Company's management.
 For all periods presented, the Company operated as a single segment.
 The Company operates in a single business segment principally in domestic markets providing Internet merchant transaction services to enterprises.